 2017 - Overcoming Discrimination

-The overarching theme for 2017's event is: Overcoming Discrimination.
+The overarching theme for 2017's event was: Overcoming Discrimination.

-Participants will have the opportunity to take part in:
+Participants in the Course had the opportunity to take part in:

-1) An online assessment of their knowledge, attitudes, beliefs, or skills prior to the start of the program to help the trainers to design the training and develop the training resources accordingly - between April and May 2017.
+1) An online assessment of their knowledge, attitudes, beliefs, or skills prior to the start of the programme to help the trainers design the training and develop the training resources accordingly.

-2) Intensive face-to-face training from 3rd to 5th July 2017 in Vienna.
-The training will focus on:
+2) An intensive face-to-face training from 3rd to 5th July 2017 in Vienna.
+The training focused on:

 - Self-Leadership – assessing participants’ leadership roles and learning how to become more resilient when facing stigma and discrimination.